anwari-fikri/habitica-clone/README.md

 ## About this repository

 This is an beginner attempt of replicating the (front-end) main page of habit and productivity app from 'habitica.com' using **ReactJS**.\
-No plans in doing the back-end side for now.
+No plans in doing the back-end side.

 ## Available Scripts